tusharpamnani/shardeum-ticketing-platform/README.md

 - Check that you're on the Shardeum network
 - Refresh the page and try again

-**Transaction Failed**
+**Purchase Failed**
-- Check your SHM balance for gas fees
+- Check your SHM balance for ticket price and gas
-- Verify the recipient address is correct
+- Verify the event is still available
 - Ensure network connectivity

-**Group Not Loading**
+**Tickets Not Showing**
-- Clear browser cache and localStorage
+- Clear browser cache
 - Check console for error messages
 - Verify wallet connection